puppetlabs/puppet-courseware-manager/README.txt

            missing: Lists all slides that are missing.
 Note that this does not check for missing image files yet.

-             style: Runs a markdown linter on each slide file, using our own style definition.
+              lint: Runs a markdown linter on each slide file, using our own style definition.